-Spanning three Administrations, the U.S. has had remarkable impact on the progress against malaria.
+Spanning four Administrations, the U.S. has had a remarkable impact on the progress against malaria.
 As the largest funder of global efforts to prevent, control and end malaria, sustaining U.S. investments and leadership in the malaria fight is critical.
-Click here for an overview of U.S. investments in malaria
+Click here for an overview of U.S. investments in malaria.

 U.S. President’s Malaria Initiative (PMI)

 PMI was launched by President George W. Bush in 2005, significantly expanded by President Barack Obama and recently expanded further by President Donald J. Trump.
 PMI seeks to reduce the burden of malaria and help relieve poverty.

 The U.S. Congress has been at the forefront of the malaria fight, providing robust funding for life-saving interventions.
 Chaired by senators Chris Coons (D-DE) and Roger Wicker (R-MS) and congressmen Chris Smith (R - NJ) and Gregory Meeks (D-NY), the Senate and House Caucuses on Malaria and Neglected Tropical Diseases provide critical leadership on global health.